Learning to Rewrite Tool Descriptions for Reliable LLM-Agent Tool Use: Implementation Details

 We associate each failure trace with its corresponding ground-truth tool sequence, enabling direct comparison between incorrect and correct executions.
 This comparison allows us to identify whether failures arise from missing information in the tool description, unclear argument semantics, or undocumented usage constraints.

 \paragraph{Data-Independent Description Improvement.} Starting from the original tool description $D_0$, we first generate a data-independent improved description $D_1$.
 This step applies general guidelines for tool description writing, including: clearly stating the tool’s intent, specifying required versus optional parameters, documenting expected input formats, describing output semantics, and clarifying common error conditions.
-These guidelines are initialized from publicly available tool-use best practices\footnote{https://platform.claude.com/docs/en/agents-and-tools/tool-use/implement-tool-use\#best-practices-for-tool-definitions} and iteratively refined by measuring downstream agent performance when consuming $D_1$.
-The prompt used to generate $D_1$ below.
+These guidelines are initialized from publicly available tool-use best practices\footnote{\url{https://platform.claude.com/docs/en/agents-and-tools/tool-use/implement-tool-use\#best-practices-for-tool-definitions}} and iteratively refined by measuring downstream agent performance when consuming $D_1$.
+The prompt used to generate $D_1$ is shown below.

 \paragraph{Trace-Driven Rule Extraction.} To incorporate execution-specific information, we further refine descriptions using rules extracted from traces.
 We adopt the RIMRULE framework~\cite{gao2025rimrule}, which compares failed traces against their corresponding ground-truth executions to identify root-cause reasoning errors.
 These errors are distilled into compact, generalizable rules that describe correct tool usage under specific conditions, such as required call ordering, necessary preconditions, or constraints on argument construction.
 The resulting rules form a reusable rule library derived from observed agent behavior.